 For over fifteen years, I have had a lot of ‘just out of university’ graphic design interns through our door.
 Some with excellent portfolios of work, some with potential.
 Every time they have started, I have been /facepalm astonished as to their almost non-existent knowledge of designing for print.
-What we found is that they knew fundamentals of typography, white space, colour scheming, etc, however they lacked in basic pre and post design stages.
+What we found is that they knew the fundamentals of typography, white space, colour scheming, etc. However, they lacked in basic pre and post design stages.

 We have compiled a list of the top 5 things that 90% of our new designers did not know when designing for print.
 If you’re junior, read and remember the following, as it will help turn your next interview into a job.

 1. True Black.